kutis96/spacedoc/README.md

               will be used instead.
         - `AUTO`
             - Automatically detects whether the Polyglot API can be used.
+- `general.temp-file-prefix`
+    - All `spacedoc` temporary file names will start with this prefix
+    - May not be set, in which case `spacedoc-temp` will be used by default.
+- `general.temp-directory-path`
+    - Temporary file directory for temporary generated output files
+        - Typically used by external library calls, such as `wavedrom-cli`.
+    - May not be set, in which case the default system temp path is used.
+- `polyglot.js.require.directory`
+    - Path to a directory to store NodeJS module dependencies
+    - May not be set, in which case `js/require` on the current classpath (think the same directory the `spacedoc.jar` is in) is used.
+        - **TODO:** Verify

 ## How do I run it